 Involvement with critical care organizations, groups, societies, meetings, publications, etc. | N/A | Yes |

-** The RFP application must be submitted within three years of passing the RFP Exam
+** A complete application must be submitted within three years of passing the RFPD written exam.

 Graduates of a Neurocritical Care fellowship are eligible to take the Neurocritical Care RFP written examination prior to completing their residency.
 Upon passing the examination, candidates may receive a letter indicating they are "Tracking towards RFP."
 After successfully passing the ABNS Oral Board examination, with a focus on Neurocritical Care, and achieving board certification, they may submit their RFP application for review.
 Candidates have a three-year window from the date of board certification to submit their RFP application.